Jabulani-N/atlas-machine_learning/supervised_learning/classification/README.md

 create public method `def train(self, X, Y, iterations=5000, alpha=0.05):`, which does the same thing as 5, except you can tell it how many times to repeat.

 You'll have to use your own A, though.

+# Task 7

+updates the `train` method created in task 6